aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.67s

 $ ./target/debug/simple-ffi
-./target/debug/simple-ffi: error while loading shared libraries: libmylib.so: cannot open shared object file: No such file or directory
+./target/debug/simple-ffi: error while loading shared libraries: libmy-library.so: cannot open shared object file: No such file or directory

 $ ldd target/debug/simple-ffi
         linux-vdso.so.1 (0x00007fffe5d32000)
-        libmylib.so => not found
+        libmy-library.so => not found
         libdl.so.2 => /lib/x86_64-linux-gnu/libdl.so.2 (0x00007f7c61a70000)
         librt.so.1 => /lib/x86_64-linux-gnu/librt.so.1 (0x00007f7c61860000)
         libpthread.so.0 => /lib/x86_64-linux-gnu/libpthread.so.0 (0x00007f7c61640000)